ISB Executive Education and Imarticus Learning Launch Programme for Chief Financial Officers | www.lokmattimes.com

 ISB Executive Education and Imarticus Learning Launch Programme for Chief Financial Officers

-PNN New Delhi [India], November 28: The Indian School of Business Executive Education (ISB) has announced an innovative programme ...
+New Delhi (India), November 29: The Indian School of Business Executive Education (ISB) has announced an innovative programme for ...

-New Delhi [India], November 28: The Indian School of Business Executive Education (ISB) has announced an innovative programme for Chief Financial Officers (CFOs) in collaboration with Imarticus Learning, a prominent professional education company.
+New Delhi (India), November 29: The Indian School of Business Executive Education (ISB) has announced an innovative programme for Chief Financial Officers (CFOs) in collaboration with Imarticus Learning, a prominent professional education company.
 The initiative introduces a one-of-a-kind programme meticulously crafted to shape the future leaders of financial strategy and presents a unique opportunity for those aspiring to excel in the evolving role of CFO.

 An astounding 75% of CFOs have identified economic disruption as the most significant challenge of 2023, highlighting the pivotal role they play in guiding their companies through turbulent times.
 This growing reliance on CFOs as key decision-makers during economic uncertainties is a noticeable trend within the C-suite.
 Additionally, 71% of CFOs in fast-growing enterprises are directing substantial investments into finance process improvements and digital transformation, further solidifying their commitment to driving efficiency and innovation in the financial realm.